mathias31415/igus_rebel_on_sew_agv/README.md

 <a name="howto"/>

 ## How to use the AGV and the robot
 To use the AGV with the robot, the AGV and the robot must be turned on in the specified order.
 The Raspberry Pi, located in the base of the robot, automatically sets everything up and launches the ROS packages.
 Once the Raspberry Pi has finished booting, you can connect to the Wi-Fi created by the Raspberry Pi using another PC running Ubuntu.
-The Wi-Fi is named `AGV` and the password is `agv12345`.
 On the PC, you can then build and start the two Docker containers.
 An internet connection is required during the build process.
-Only after starting the Docker containers should you connect to the `AGV` Wi-Fi.
+Therefore, you should only connect to the Raspberry Pi's Wi-Fi after the build.
 In the `igus_rebel_ros2_docker` Docker container, RViz must be started, and in the `sew_maxo_mts_ros2` Docker container, the launch file for the joystick must be launched.
 To turn off the robot and the AGV, the specified order must be followed again.

 ### 1. Turn on the AGV and the robot